martiluca/martiluca.github.io/_posts/2024-05-30-writing-a-thesis-with-latex.md

 \newpage
 ```

 To modify other sections, like the abstract or the introduction, you can go to their respective files: `./frontmatter/abstract.tex` and `./chapters/introduction.tex`.
-If you want to add other section, do so by creating the relative tex file in the appropriate folder; the add it to the main document by including it in the `main.tex` file: `\include{path/to/document.tex}`.
+If you want to add another section, do so by creating the relative tex file in the appropriate folder; then add it to the main document by including it in the `main.tex` file: `\include{path/to/document.tex}`.

 <!-- Tip Alert -->
 <div class="alert alert-tip">